jaen/chargify-task/README.md

 # chargify-task

-Just your ye olde Railse applicatione for Chargify recruitment task.
+Just your ye olde Railse applicatione for the Chargify recruitment task.

 The usual stuff works: